geekxflood/orion/README.md

 module: "module_name" # Define which module Orion will have to use, refer to the modules section for more information.
 port: "9981" # Define the port on which Orion will listen.
 Default: 9981
 insecure: false # Define if Orion will use TLS or not.
 Default: false
+interval: "5" # Define the interval in seconds between each refresh of the targets.
+Default: 5
 ```

 #### Modules